dsccommunity/HyperVDsc/README.md

     Node $NodeName
     {
-        # Install HyperV feature, if not installed - Server SKU only
+        # Install HyperV features, if not installed - Server SKU only
         WindowsFeature HyperV
         {
             Ensure = 'Present'
             Name   = 'Hyper-V'
+        }

+        WindowsFeature HyperVPowerShell
+        {
+            Ensure = 'Present'
+            Name   = 'Hyper-V-PowerShell'
         }

         # Ensures a VM with all the properties